-The European Masters semi-finals take place on Saturday at the Marshall Arena in Milton Keynes.
+The last four of the European Masters takes place on Saturday at the Marshall Arena in Milton Keynes.

 Aside from one of the remaining contenders, it’s certainly not the last-four lineup that was expected at the start of this week.